kimjisung78/MCRepair/results/markdowns/Mockito_1.md

 ```

 ### III.
 Explanation
-Because the bug throws ```UnsupportedOperationException``` without checking ```indexOfVararg``` variable, the bug is occured.
-Therefore, to fix the bug, the bug must be changed that it checks the variable and throws the exception.
+Because the bug throws ```UnsupportedOperationException``` without checking ```indexOfVararg``` variable, the bug occurs.
+Therefore, to fix the bug, its source code should be changed that it checks the variable and throws the exception.
 Also, the patch removed its all failing testcases as follows.
 ```
 --- Failing Test ---
 org.mockito.internal.invocation.InvocationMatcherTest:should_capture_arguments_when_args_count_does_NOT_match